1EdTech/openbadges-specification/Assertion/latest.md

 <a name="identity-object-identity"></a>
 * `identity : <text>` __required__<br/>
 Plain text or hash of identity value.
-If it's possible that the plain text transmission and storage of the identity value would leak personally identifiable information, a hash __should__ be used.
+If it's possible that the plain text transmission and storage of the identity value would leak personally identifiable information, it is __recommended__ that a hash be used.
 The hash string __should__ be preceded by the algorithm used to generate the hash (e.g. `sha256`) and a dollar sign (`$`).

 <a name="identity-object-type"></a>
 * `type : <text>` __required__<br/>